cluesang/pyBittle-mcp-server/README.md

 - The main logic is in `server.py`.
 - Logging is configured to output to both console and `bittle_mcp.log`.
 - Commands are decorated with `@mcp.tool()` for MCP exposure.
+- Use `start_server.sh` for development as it handles environment setup and process management.

 ## Troubleshooting

 - If the server fails to connect, check Bluetooth pairing and ensure no other process is using the Bittle connection.
 - Review `bittle_mcp.log` for detailed error messages.
+- If you encounter port conflicts, `start_server.sh` will automatically handle killing existing server processes.
+- Make sure both `uv` and `uvx` are installed and available in your PATH.

 ## License